 - There will likely be two listings which do not have an app associated; you can leave those alone.

-When finished, these file types listed at the top of the list should look like this:
+When finished, these file types listed at the top of the list should look something like this:

 - Any settings changes made on this page are automatically saved.
-You can close that console when finished.
+Close that console when finished.